RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step00_set_up_GCP/README.md

 </br>
 </br>

-### Misc: If you want an alternative way to create a VM instance.
+### Misc: An alternative way to create a VM instance.
 We believe this is an old-fashioned way and is less one-click-deal.

 <details>
 <summary>4.
 Create a VM instance.</summary>